Set Up Your KVM Virtual Machine for a Cloud Server Cluster

 Add the same NEW_HOSTNAME value to /etc/hosts on your VM for the localhost entry.
 Example:

 127.0.0.1 localhost NEW_HOSTNAME

-Confirm that the needed ports are open for communications, as described in Step 2.
+Confirm that the required ports are open for communications, as described in step 2.

 Open your hypervisor and set up the VM in the same manner as for the master node.

 Make a note of the private IP address you assign to the worker node.
 You need it for later installation steps.

 Verify the worker node is ready for installation.
 Fix any errors indicated before installing the NetQ software.